koh-gt/ferriteclassic-core/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Ferrite Core project.
+The following applies to code changes to the FerriteClassic Core project.

 In general, all pull requests must: